Subscribe to updates

 Quarterly Monitoring Report

-The Council noted an urgent key decision made by the Corporate Director – Health and Social Care regarding the contract award for the community equipment service.
-This decision was taken under urgency procedures due to the insolvency of the previous provider, NRS Healthcare, and the need to ensure continuity of service for residents.
+The Council noted a decision taken by the Corporate Director – Health and Social Care using urgency procedures to award a contract for the community equipment service.
+This decision was necessary due to the insolvency of the previous provider, NRS Healthcare, and the urgent need to ensure continuity of service for residents.
 The contract was awarded to Provide Care Solutions Limited.

 Appointments Report

 The Council appointed Selina Douglas, Chief Executive of Whittington Health, as a non-voting member of the Health and Wellbeing Board.
-Political assistants were also assigned to the Labour Group and the Independent and Green Group.
+Additionally, political assistants were assigned to both the Labour Group and the Independent and Green Group for the remainder of the municipal year.

 Notices of Motion